 Ay 1.
 Introduction to Astronomy.
 9 units (3-1-5); third term.
 This course is intended to give the student sufficient familiarity with general astronomy to enable him to read with profit all but the more technical books and articles dealing with this subject.
-Instructor: Greenstein.
+Instructor: Schmidt.

 Ay 2 abc.
 General Astronomy.
 9 units (3-3-3); first, second, and third terms.
 Prerequisites: Ph 2 abc, Ma 2 abc.
 The planets, the sun and solar-terrestrial relations.
 Physical properties of the stars and the spectral sequence.
 Binary and variable stars.
 Dynamics of the galaxy, extragalactic nebulae.
-Instructors: Oke, Greenstein, Eggen.
+Instructors: Munch, Schmidt, Oke.

-Ay 108 abc.
+Ay 108 ab.
 Astronomical Instruments and Radiation Measurement.
 9 units (3-1-5), (3-2-4); first and second terms.
 The use of the photographic plate as a scientific instrument; quantitative techniques in laboratory photography.
 Astronomical optics.
 Theory of reflectors, schmidts and spectrographs.
 Photoelectric detectors, amplifiers.
 Photometric systems and their applications.
 Open to qualified undergraduates.
-Not given in 1961-62.
+Instructor: Oke.

 Ay 112 abc.
 General Astronomy.
-6 units: first, second, and third terms.
-This subject is the same as Ay 2, but with reduced credit for graduate students.
-Instructors: Oke, Greenstein, Eggen.
+6 units; first, second, and third terms.
+This subject is the same is Ay 2, but with reduced credit for graduate students.
+Instructors: Munch, Schmidt, Oke.